Find out more about specific considerations you need to make when working with more vulnerable patients.

 The following guidance has been developed by the Royal College of Psychiatrists, Royal College of Obstetricians and Gynaecologists and NHS England and Improvement.

 This pandemic will inevitably result in an increased amount of anxiety in the general population, and this is likely to be even more so for pregnant women as it represents an additional period of uncertainty.
-Specifically these anxieties are likely to revolve around COVID-19 itself, the impact of social isolation resulting in reduced support from wider family and friends, the potential of reduced household finances, major changes in ante-natal and other NHS care with appointments being changed from face to face to telephone contact.
-The change in appointment style will also make assessment for women experiencing domestic violence, women with safeguarding concerns and women who are misusing substances more difficult.
+Specifically, these anxieties are likely to revolve around COVID-19 itself, the impact of social isolation resulting in reduced support from wider family and friends, the potential of reduced household finances, major changes in ante-natal and other NHS care with appointments being changed from face to face to telephone contact.
+The change in appointment style will also make an assessment for women experiencing domestic violence, women with safeguarding concerns and women who are misusing substances more difficult.

 A general increase in anxiety is to be expected in the current situation.
 Often simply acknowledging these difficulties can help to contain some of these anxieties.
 This can be facilitated by maintaining access to midwifery services, accessing sources of self-help for anxiety and stress and when necessary self-referral to local IAPT (Improving Access to Psychological Therapies) Services in England or equivalents in other nations.

-Episodes of mental illness during pregnancy are common and effect up to 1 in 5 pregnant women.
+Episodes of mental illness during pregnancy are common and affect up to 1 in 5 pregnant women.
 Mental illness covers a full range of symptoms from mild anxiety and depression to severe mood disorders and psychosis.
 Episodes of illness are more likely to be precipitated by periods of social stress.
 Social isolation and the current national situation is clearly stressful and is likely to result in an increased rate of episodes of mental illness.

 Maternal mental illnesses remain one of the leading causes of maternal death.
 There are key red flags identified from the MBRRACE reports which still need to be acted upon promptly: